krisrak/appframework-templates/README.md

 LoginView App
 -
-This template can be used for creating an app that requires login and registration before the app can be started, it shows option for login and register and take you to login form view and register form view, for creating applications similar to Facebook App or Twitter app.
+This template can be used for creating an app that requires login and registration before the app can be started, it shows option for login/register and takes you to login form view and register form view, for creating applications similar to Facebook app or Twitter app.

 &rarr; [__Demo__](http://htmlpreview.github.io/?https://raw.github.com/krisrak/appframework-templates/master/template-LoginViewApp.html) &rarr; [Code](https://github.com/krisrak/appframework-templates/blob/master/template-LoginViewApp.html)